msanft/ida-pro-overlay/README.md

 ];
 ```

-Then, you can instantiate the package, supplying it with your locally available installer:
+Then, you can instantiate the package, supplying it with your locally available installer

 ```nix
 environment.systemPackages = [